michaeljcollinsuk/CV/README.md

 **Black Eye Project** - June 2016 to present
 *Junior Developer*
+At Black Eye I have supported the head of digital with websites like [cycliq.com](https://cycliq.com/), utilising a range of technologies such as Rails, Javascript and PHP.
+I have worked on new features, and gained experience of deploying to live websites.
 **Pyramid Vintage, eBay store** - 2012 to 2015
 *Founder/owner*
 **Freelance Journalist** - April 2014 to Sept 2014